CellProfiling/lundberg-lab/index1.md

 But the group is much more indeed!
 There is a research group focused on spatial proteomics and cell biology, always looking for new opportunities to engage a wider community in our work.

-An there is even more!
+And there is even more!
 Cell Profiling facilties enables researchers to access the resources and expertise from the Human Protein Atlas.